eslint/rfcs/designs/2018-async-commands/README.md

 Based on discussion in the original [PR](https://github.com/eslint/eslint/issues/10606#issue-341171187)there are some main points.

 1. The features that are intended to be async/parallel need to be behind a flag on the CLI, and opt in when using the API (maybe through an async command or optoin when using CLIEngine).
 2. There are two options here: `promise` based and `thread` based.
 Some users suggested looking at [esprint](https://github.com/pinterest/esprint) for inspiration.
 Some of the concerns were that `promises` would not be faster per say depending on the implementation.
-On the flipside, it has been noted that `threads`/workers can be expensive on platforms like Windows.
-Ideally, the implementation would use a balance of both.
-For example, `jest` has async methods that use threads under the hood.
+As a first iteration, the API should suppor `async` calls backed by `Promise`s.
+This will allow the main thread to continue operating while ESLint is doing its thing.
 3. The experience should not break existing users.

 ### CLIEngine